Do you swim front crawl with a crossover?

 Before I explain more, let me show you an image to demonstrate what I mean.

-In the left-side image you can see a crossover occurs when the right-arm enters the water and crosses the center line of the body.
+In the left-side image you can see a crossover occurs when the right-arm enters the water and crosses the centre line of the body.

 In the right-side image the swimmer does not have a crossover and his right-arm is in perfect line with his body.